-Meantime, on behalf of the Board of Directors and Management, I would like to express my sincere thanks to my fellow directors, management team and staff for their collective commitments and undivided contributions to the Group during the year.
+I would also like to take this opportunity to express a word of thanks to my fellow directors, management team and staff for their undivided commitments and contributions to the Group.

-My sincere gratitude and appreciation to all our loyal shareholders, bankers, business associates, buyers and sellers, consultants and contractors not least to relevant government authorities for their continued support, firm confidence and trust in the Group and the Company.
+My sincere gratitude and appreciation to all our loyal shareholders, bankers, business associates, consultants and contractors as well as relevant government authorities for their continuing support, confidence and trust in the Group.